cns-iu/xmacroscope/documentation/namingConvetions.md

  - PersonInput

 This is based upon the naming patterns seen in the GraphQL.org documentation and other articles mentioned below.

+#### Subscriptions
+##### Name subscriptions with descriptor + `Subscription`
+This prevents name collisions with similarly named descriptors.

+_Examples:_
+ - runSelectedSubscription
+ - runInitiatedSubscription

+This is based upon the [ naming patterns seen in the GraphQL.org documentation. ](https://graphql.org/blog/subscriptions-in-graphql-and-relay/)

 #### Mutations
 Mutations should be named verbNoun